Symantec/slack-autoarchive/README.md

 - *Don't panic!
 It can be unarchived from https://slack.com/archives/archived* However all previous members would be kicked out of the channel and not be automatically invited back.
 - A message will be dropped into the channel saying the channel is being auto archived because of low activity
 - You can always whitelist a channel if it indeed needs to be kept despite meeting the auto-archive criteria.

+## Known Issues

+- When piping or redirecting Python 2 output, the interpreter defaults to 8-bit/ASCII output.
+This will cause a crash if your channel names have unicode characters.
+A workaround is to set this environment variable `PYTHONIOENCODING=UTF-8` prior to executing Python.